Learn about browser support and common questions and answers for administrators in the Experience Cloud.

 No. The Experience Cloud is included at no additional charge.
 However, certain core services might have additional costs.

 The functionality provided by the Experience Cloud interface adds new value to your business.
-It also will be the standard path for accessing solutions going forward, eventually replacing other individual solution login flows.
-Logging in through the Experience Cloud will facilitate a smoother transition later.
+It also is the standard path for accessing solutions going forward, eventually replacing other individual solution login flows.
+Logging in through Experience Cloud facilitates a smoother transition later.

 Provisioning in the Experience Cloud means:

 See the Admin Console User Guide for help.